z390development/z390/doc/file_services.md

    processed by the CHECK macro.
 2. If the decbname parameter is specified in register notation, no internal DECB is generated.
-It is the programmer's responsibilty to create and address the 16-byte DECB.
+It is the programmer's responsibility to create and address the 16-byte DECB.

 #### Usage